urbint/ex_dash/README.md

 to the same resource as the rest of your Docs.
 We want the docs to be indistinguishable from Elixir's source and Hex's docsets.

-As such, this task builds the full docs using ExDoc under the hood, then scrapes and find/replaces those pages into a similar (hopefully identical) style to those downloaded from Hex.
+As such, this task builds the full docs using ExDoc, then scrapes and find/replaces those pages into a similar (hopefully identical) style to those downloaded from Hex.

 Dash docsets require: